grafana/pyroscope/examples/golang-push/migrating-from-standard-pprof/README.md

 ### Pre-Pyroscope setup

-Originally, our `main.go` file used the standard `net/http/pprof` package for profiling.
+Originally, the `main.go` file used the standard `net/http/pprof` package for profiling.
 This setup is common and straightforward but lacks continuous profiling and real-time analysis capabilities.

 The functions `gatherClues`, `analyzeEvidence`, `interviewWitnesses`, `chaseSuspect`, and `solveMystery` were designed to simulate different CPU loads using busy loops.
 This approach provided a clear representation of various workloads in the pprof profiler.